What's On

 More information about Blind in Business events

 Wokingham Children with Additional needs (CAN) Network is an information and support service for children and young people with additional needs and their families.
-Their March Newsletter has lots of information and things to do during the Easter holidays.
+The PDF gives some ideas of what is on in Wokingham and the surrounding areas this Summer

 Our house is a unique accessible play centre where families can meet and all children are celebrated.
 It is a safe haven where disabled children can relax, have fun and be truly valued and accepted for who they are.